 When you pay your bail, you will get released from jail.
 Getting discharged from jail takes from 30 minutes to hours or even all day long.
 Or, simply, the faster you can pay your bail, the faster you will get discharged from jail.
 Also, how fast you get released depends on if you have a cash bond amount or if the judge has to determine how much to set your bail at.
 For a minor offense, you will be booked and released on your own recognizance.
 When you have served out your jail sentence and have a date of your release, you should plan to be released that morning.

 How To Turn Yourself In

 Inmates must list information about each visitor to the jail.
 Your visitor’s information will be put into a log of visitors for the requesting inmate.
-All visitors has to provide proof of identification.
-Anyone showing up late or that does not have a visting order will not be able to attend visitation.
+All visitors have to provide proof of identification.
+Anyone showing up late or that does not have a visitation order will not be able to attend visitation.

 Jail visitation policies frequently change, so we suggest that you double-check the official Troup County Correctional Institute jail site before you go to visitation.

 Phone Calls & Phone Usage Policy